-In recognition of the economic, social and national importance of the cultural and creative sector, the Government has provided $677 million of additional, targeted support to the sector in response to the pandemic.
+In recognition of the economic, social and national importance of the cultural and creative sector, the Government has provided around $700 million of additional, targeted support to the sector in response to the pandemic.

 On 25 June, the Government announced a comprehensive COVID-19 Creative Economy Support Package totalling $250 million to support artists and organisations to get back in business following the disruptions caused by COVID-19.
 The COVID-19 Creative Economy Support Package comprises:

 - The Restart Investment to Sustain and Expand (RISE) Fund—$75 million in competitive grant funding in 2020–21 to provide capital to help production and event businesses to stage new festivals, concerts, tours and events as social distancing restrictions ease, including through innovative operating and digital delivery models.
 More information on this funding opportunity is provided on the Funding and support page.
 If you have any questions or need further information, please email RISE@arts.gov.au, or telephone 02 6271 7971.

 - Show Starter Loan Scheme—$90 million in loans to assist arts and entertainment businesses adversely affected by COVID-19 to access finance for new productions and events that stimulate job creation and economic activity.